Calvin Turner: Hawaii

 As a quarterback in an option offense at Jacksonville, Turner transitioned into a running back at Hawaii, later seeing time at wide receiver as well as fielding kicks.
-In his debut with the Rainbow Warriors, Turner scored two touchdowns on 8 carries for 61 yards against Fresno State.
+In his debut with the Rainbow Warriors, Turner scored two touchdowns on eight carries for 61 yards against Fresno State.
 He also had a three-touchdown performance in a loss against Boise State, which put him as the team leader in total touchdowns with seven.

 In the Rainbow Warriors' bowl game against Houston in the New Mexico Bowl, Turner had 252 all-purpose yards highlighted by a 75-yard touchdown reception and a New Mexico Bowl record 92-yard kickoff return in the victory.
 Turner was named the game's most outstanding player on offense for his efforts.

 Turner was named to the All-Mountain West second team at the end of the season as a wide receiver and was also named an honorable mention All-American by Phil Steele.

 With the NCAA approving a waiver that allowed their 2020 class standing to be retained in 2021 in response to the COVID-19 pandemic, Turner announced he would return to Hawaii for the 2021 season rather than entering his name in the upcoming NFL draft.

 Professional career

 San Antonio Brahmas

 On November 17, 2022, Turner was drafted by the San Antonio Brahmas of the XFL.
+He was activated from the team's reserve list on March 21, 2023, and placed on the list again on March 31.
+He re-signed with the team on December 18, 2023.
+He was waived on March 22, 2024.
+He was re-signed on April 10, 2024.
+He was waived on August 23, 2024.

+Toronto Argonauts

+On January 17, 2025, Turner signed with the Toronto Argonauts of the CFL.
+He played in two games where he recorded 10 kickoff returns for 232 yards and eight punt returns for 66 yards before being released on June 27, 2025.